-Projects in our 10-week summer internship program cover a range of topic areas and vary according to the intern's background and interests.
-Past projects have included predictive modeling for personalized medicine; privacy technology; natural language processing; image processing and retrieval; integration of genotypic, phenotypic, and behavioral patient data for discovery; and informed consent ontology and tools.
+Projects in our summer internship program cover a range of topic areas and vary according to the intern's background and interests.
+Past projects have included predictive modeling for personalized medicine; privacy technology; natural language processing; image processing and retrieval; integration of genotypic, phenotypic, and behavioral patient data for discovery; informed consent ontology/tools; and blockchain technology.

 - The most highly qualified applicants have at least basic experience in computer science, human-computer interaction, or related disciplines

-- A stipend is paid sufficient for living expenses in San Diego
+- A stipend is paid to assist with living expenses in San Diego

 - Must be at least 18 years of age by the program start date